 People started settling in this area in the early 1970s when most of them moved from East Pakistan after the war of independence in 1971.

-02-Ciudad Neza, Mexico City, Mexico: In the east of Mexico, This City has a population of 1.2 million.
-Due to the resident's efforts, they built this area which resembles a small town with few public services.
+Ciudad Neza in Mexico is the second largest slum in the world with a population of 1.2 million.
+Due to the resident’s efforts, they built this area which resembles a small town with few public services.
 Now it is shaped more like a city than a slum.

-However, its residents go up against to extend Dharavi, which is situated on a major real estate in India’s economic capital, Mumbai.
+However, its residents go up against extending Dharavi, which is situated on a major real estate in India’s economic capital, Mumbai.

-04-Kibera, Nairobi, Kenya: Kibera in Africa is only 5 km away from Nairobi city center.
-It is the largest slum in Africa with a population of 700,000.
-It is a home to more than 50,000 kids.
+Kibera in Nairobi is the largest slum in Africa with a population of 700,000 including 50,000 children.

-Additionally, according to a 2012 survey in the rural community, approximately 12,000 households had no availability of toilets.
-For residents, women and especially children, it is the biggest problem.
+Additionally, according to a 2012 survey around 12,000 households in the area had no availability of toilets.
+For residents, women, and especially children, it is the biggest problem.